-4 Regional representative bodies are responsible for developing their own approaches for consulting with the groups/individuals they represent.
+3 Regional representative bodies are responsible for developing their own approaches for consulting with the groups/individuals they represent.

-Formal discussion

-All formal written responses must be in English.
-They will be made available publicly for review and discussion of their substance.

-- All RSC voting members except the RSC Chair are expected to make a formal written response no later than two weeks before the meeting where the discussion paper or proposal is scheduled for discussion.
-Written responses should be submitted to the RSC Chair and RSC Secretary and will be published on the RSC website.
-Exception: If an RSC position holder has contributed to their regional committee response, and the change proposal does not have a direct bearing on their RSC assignment, then they may opt out of writing a separate response.
-In this case, the position holder notifies the RSC Chair and RSC Secretary that a separate response will not be forthcoming. - Responses should state explicitly whether the proposed changes are accepted or not accepted.
-Responses should include an explicit response to each recommendation in the proposed change document. - Responses, revisions, and follow-ups should refer to the original document through the document numbering, and reflect the subsequent response, revision, or followup (e.g., RSC/Chair/2020/2/EURIG response; RSC/EURIG/2019/1/rev; RSC/TechnicalWG/2021/3/EURIG follow-up).
-The beginning of each revised proposed change document or response includes a summary of what was revised. - Formal responses to proposed changes originating from an RSC working group will be shared directly with that group. - Formal responses may be submitted by individuals or groups and should be sent to the RSC Chair and RSC Secretary. - RDA users not represented by a regional representative body may submit formal responses to proposed changes directly to the Wider Community Engagement Officer.

-During the public session, whether in-person or via conference call, the RSC will discuss the proposed changes, the responses from the regions, the comments from RSC members, and comments from other RDA users on each recommendation.

-The proposing RSC member may withdraw a proposed change at any time prior to its approval (e.g., after responses are received, during an RSC meeting).

-Occasionally, revised or updated discussion papers or proposals will be presented to the RSC during their meeting, often based on informal discussion or responses provided.
+- 5.12.6 Formal responses may be submitted by individuals or groups and should be sent to the RSC Chair and RSC Secretary. - 5.12.7 RDA users not represented by a regional representative body may submit formal responses to proposed changes directly to the Wider Community Engagement Officer. - 5.13 During the public session, whether in-person or via conference call, the RSC will discuss the proposed changes, the responses from the regions, the comments from RSC members, and comments from other RDA users on each recommendation. - 5.14 The proposing RSC member may withdraw a proposed change at any time prior to its approval (e.g., after responses are received, during an RSC meeting). - 5.15 Occasionally, revised or updated discussion papers or proposals will be presented to the RSC during their meeting, often based on informal discussion or responses provided.
 The RSC will be clear in their deliberations about the version of the paper under discussion.
-Revised or updated discussion papers or proposals will be published as soon as feasible.

-If the proposing group or individual decides to revise the proposed changes after reviewing the formal responses, the discussion of the revised document may be postponed to a future RSC meeting.

-If there has been inadequate time for consideration of a document, the RSC Chair reserves the right to defer or continue the discussion to a subsequent RSC meeting.

-RSC approval

-The RSC voting members5 will determine which of the following actions to take in relation to a discussion paper:

-- Refer back to the proposing group or individual for further development or investigation; this may include developing a formal proposal based on the RSC discussion - Refer to another appropriate individual or group for more work - Defer to a later date - Reject
+Revised or updated discussion papers or proposals will be published as soon as feasible. - 5.16 If the proposing group or individual decides to revise the proposed changes after reviewing the formal responses, the discussion of the revised document may be postponed to a future RSC meeting. - 5.17 If there has been inadequate time for consideration of a document, the RSC Chair reserves the right to defer or continue the discussion to a subsequent RSC meeting. - 5.18 The RSC voting members4 will determine which of the following actions to take in relation to a discussion paper: - Refer back to the proposing group or individual for further development or investigation; this may include developing a formal proposal based on the RSC discussion - Refer to another appropriate individual or group for more work - Defer to a later date - Reject

-The RSC voting members will determine which of the following actions to take in relation to a proposal:

-- Accept

-- Revise

-- Refer to a group or individual for more work

-- Reject

-The RSC Chair will call for a formal vote at the close of discussion.

-Implementation

-The RSC vote, along with any adjustments to the discussion paper or proposal and the justification for those decisions (when not already clear in the proposal or responses), will be recorded in an official RSC document (the RSC minutes or the RSC Decisions document), and the proposing group or individual will be notified of the outcome.
-This includes notification and additional information (if any) about advancing a discussion paper to the proposal stage.

-The RSC Secretary will record the content of the approved revision in the official RSC Decisions document.
-Final decisions on all matters of wording or style are the responsibility of the RSC Secretary and the Technical Team Liaison Officer.
-The RSC member who submitted the proposal will review the RSC Decisions document before it is posted on the RSC website and the changes made to RDA content.

-Policies and Procedures for Updating RDA Content

-5 See RSC/Operations/1, section 4.
+4 See RSC/Operations/1, section 4.